usdoj-crt/beta-ada/_pages/_resources/title-iii-primer.md

 This document has been developed for small businesses in accordance with the Small Business Regulatory Enforcement Flexibility Act of 1996.

 Duplication of this document is encouraged.

-last updated: March 16, 2011